keybraker/keybraker.github.io/README.md

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+> Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Build:

 ```bash
 npm run build
 ```
-### Deployment

-When merging to master a `gh-pages` branch is deployed and served online.
-If CNAME file is added you can change the url it is served at.

-### Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.